process-engine/procese_engine_runtime/README.md

 - `minimalSetup`: If set to true, the runtime will only perform ioc registrations, but nothing else
     - Use this, if you want to launch the ProcessEngineRuntime manually
     - Defaults to `false`
-- `noHttp`: If set to true, the ProcessEngineRuntime will not register any of its HTTP modules at the ioc container
+- `enableHttp`: If set to true, all HTTP endpoints the ProcessEngineRuntime uses will be loaded
-    - This effectively disables all http routes that the ProcessEngine employs
+    - Use `false` to prevent the ProcessEngineRuntime from providing HTTP endpoints
-    - Defaults to `false`
+    - Defaults to `true`
 - `useRootRoutes`: If set to `true`, the routes `/` and `/security/authority` will be set by the ProcessEngineRuntime
     - Set to `false` if you want to use these routes for other purposes
     - Defaults to `true`